sabasazad/YouTubeApp/README.md

 12. Ingredient and product analysis
 13. Alerts and updates

     In summary, these customers use the app to streamline their engagement with cooking and recipes, whether for personal enjoyment, professional purposes, dietary needs, or educational objectives.
 The app helps them access, organize, and utilize recipe content in a way that aligns with their specific goals and preferences.

+### What problems are they facing while trying to do the job?
+1. Accessibility and inclusivity
+2. Time-consuming manual transcription
+3. Difficulty in searching and retrieving recipes
+4. Language barriers
+5. Dietary and allergy challenges
+6. Nutritional information
+7. Organization and meal planning
+8. Recipe updates and alerts
+9. Content quality and trustworthiness
+10. SEO and content optimization
+11. Competitive analysis
+12. Community engagement
+13. Keeping up with new content

+    The app addressed these problems by providing test-based transcriptions of video recipes, creating a searchable database, offering dietary and nutritional analysis, optimizing content for SEO, and delivering alerts or updated related to cooking and culinary interests.
+It enhances the efficiency, accessibility and overall experience of working with recipe videos on YouTube.